ome/omero-web/README.rst

 This will install OMERO.web into your virtualenv as an editable package, so any edits to source files should be reflected in your installation.

-Note you should not install multiple omero modules in editable mode.
+Note some omero-web tests may not run when this module and/or omero-py are installed in editable mode.
-For example do not ``pip install -e`` omero-py and omero-web in the same virtualenv.

 Running tests
 -------------